5+ wonderful pets benefit our mental and physical health!

 Before we adopted our cats I was often left alone in the evenings while my husband worked.
 Even if neither of my cats is close by, just knowing I have them in the house with me makes me feel less alone.
 I’m also comforted by the fact that if anything sketchy were going on in or around my home, the cats would be more than happy to alert me to it.

 It’s been proven that petting an animal can reduce your stress levels.

 Have you ever wondered why some offices allow dogs?
 Or why do retirement homes allow therapy animals?
 It’s because the simple act of petting an animal has been proven to reduce stress hormones and boost serotonin and dopamine, the happy chemicals.
 Farm animals have even been used in therapy for those in recovery from eating disorders, and other difficult conditions.

 A study conducted by The Human Animal Bond Research Institute found that 74% of pet owners reported an improvement in their mental health.
 Furthermore, a study by The Cats Protection of over 600 cat owners found that 87% felt that owning their feline friend had a positive impact on them mentally.
 76% went on to say that they coped better thanks to their animals.

 Dogs are a great way of getting us out and active.

 The mental health impacts aren’t the only good thing about pet ownership.
-Owning a dog is a great way of ensuring additional exercise.
+As we briefly discussed, owning a dog is a great way of ensuring additional exercise.
 Come rain or shine, most dogs will require a daily walk.
 And sometimes they even need two!
 This helps get their humans into the routine of going for a walk every day which not only benefits their pet but also helps get them off the couch.

 They can bring structure and routine to your life.